 If however, you find yourself using a whip to do more than tap your horse, you are in danger of overusing the aid and making your horse either frightened or belligerent.
 People who use whips to try to bully horses find they may compound the problem.
 If the problem is something like getting a horse to cross a stream, hitting them with a whip may make them even more anxious as the horse associates being hit with the scary water crossing.
 This will only make it more hesitant to cross water the next time you are out.
-We all like instant answers to our problems but hitting a horse can be counterproductive.
+Hitting a horse can be counterproductive.
 A horse should never be hit hard enough to leave any mark on the skin or hair coat.
 A tap is acceptable, but if you’re using your full arm to apply the whip, you are probably misusing it.

 Using a Whip From the Ground

 While on the ground you can use a whip to cue your horse to step forward while leading it and the whip allows you to reach further back to tap the horse's haunch.
 A quick wave of the whip in front of your horse's face can make a pushy horse halt and pay attention quickly.
-Using a whip in this way allows you to keep to keep a safe distance from your horse and your hands safely on the lead line.
-For ground work, a long dressage whip, Tteam® wand or 'carrot stick' is the easiest to work with.
+Using a whip in this way allows you to keep a safe distance from your horse and your hands safely on the lead line.
+For groundwork, a long dressage whip, "TTeam" wand, or 'carrot stick' is the easiest to work with.

 A whip is a very useful aid when lunging and most of the cues you give will be through the lunge whip.
 A lunge whip never touches the horse but is popped or pointed, depending on what you are asking your horse to do.